The Connection Between Sleep and Mental Health

 Not getting enough shuteye can have a larger impact on your kids than you might realize.
 Here’s how and what you can do to help them rest easier.

-People of all ages are still struggling to cope with the COVID-19 pandemic, says Jillian Schneider, Licensed Professional Counselor and Owner of Lifecare & Recovery in Troy.
-As a result, she’s witnessed an increase in anxiety and depression — and a decrease in sleep as those people turn to their screens to cope with their feelings.
+Across all age groups, an increase in anxiety and depression followed the COVID-19 pandemic, says Jillian Schneider, Licensed Professional Counselor and Founder and CEO of Lifecare & Recovery in Troy.
+What has decreased is the number of sleep hours people are getting as they turn to screens to cope with their feelings.

 While children ages 6-12 should be getting 9-12 hours of sleep per night and teens should sleep 8-10 hours each night, according to the Centers for Disease Control and Prevention, many are staying up late on social media, texting, scrolling or watching TV.